B.C. Piano Competition Rules 2020

 The 1st Place Winner of the B.C.
 Piano Competition:

-- must be available to represent British Columbia at the CFMTA/FCAPM National Piano Competition in Winnipeg, Manitoba in July 2019 (All travel will be provided along with an accommodation / meal allowance)
+- must be available to represent British Columbia at the CFMTA/FCAPM National Piano Competition in Edmonton, Alberta in July 2021 (All travel will be provided along with an accommodation / meal allowance)

 - will tour as B.C.
 Young Artist (Tour details to be arranged with the B.C.
 Young Artist Committee and all travel, accommodation and meals will be provided)